kaoDev/kalleott.de/src/courses/project-webapp/server-side-react.md

 This server sends an `h1` tag with the text "Hello world!" as a response to each request.
-A real world application would collect some data from a database or other sources an inject it as props into the react app to populate the generated markup with relevant content.
+A real world application would collect some data from a database or other sources and inject it as props into the react app to populate the generated markup with relevant content.
 A little more complex but still very basic example to play with can be